triton-inference-server/server/docs/model_configuration.md

 Similar to the `default_model_filename` field, you can optionally specify the `cc_model_filenames` field to map the GPU's
 [CUDA Compute Capability](https://developer.nvidia.com/cuda-gpus)
-to a correspoding model filename at model load time.
+to a corresponding model filename at model load time.
 This is particularly useful for TensorRT models, since they are generally tied to a specific compute capability.